0xPolygon/kurtosis-cdk/docs/quickstart/deploy-stack.md

     This command takes a few minutes to complete and steps up and runs an entire local CDK deployment.

-Once set up, we can play around with the test CDK.
+When everything is set up and running, we can play around with the test CDK.

 ## Simple RPC calls